graik/biskit/README.md

 License
 -------

 Biskit is distributed under the GNU GPL version 3.
-See COPYING.
+See LICENSE.txt.
 Contact us, in case you prefer a different licensing model.